beynar/svelte-rpc/README.md

 - Can be called from server side thanks to the caller function placed inside your locals object
 - Middleware support that populate the ctx object received by the handle function

-## Drawbacks
+## Caveats

-- Only use FormData and Post request
+- Only POST request and FormData (don't worry, you still use plain javascript object, svelte-rpc will handle the conversion under the hood)
 - No subscriptions
-- Only works with Valibot (for now ?)
+- Only works with [Valibot](https://github.com/fabian-hiller/valibot) to handle schema validation (for now ?)

 ## Install